 We love buffer and here is our article on their blog from way back.

-Another great way to accomplish this is to have a live chat app on your website like Intercom does.
+Another great way to accomplish this is to have a live chat app like Intercom on your website.
 It’s a complete must to be as quick as possible to respond to your potential customers and to be available to them at all times.

 Here is the thing, if you can save client’s time (even 10 seconds), you’ll win.
 Time is the most valuable asset and this is the way to start going in that direction.
 This is not so common in onboarding process, and it’s always great if you can include valuable novelty to your arsenal.